Multibooters

 Start Menu Link-Create Repair Disk

-To create a WinRE bootable USB Flash Drive, with Vista or Win7 tools, re-format the stick as Fat32 in the Disk Management utility.
-If it is not already showing as Active then use Diskpart to set the partition Active.
+To create a WinRE bootable USB Flash Drive, using only Vista or Win7 tools, re-format the stick as Fat32 in the Disk Management utility.
+If it is not already labeled as Active then use Diskpart to set the partition Active.
 Make a system repair CD/DVD in Win7 and copy over the three files on the disk to your stick – that's it.
-The WinRE files are only 141mb for 32bit, and 164mb for 64bit, so a stick from only 256mb can suffice, but it is possible to put other files on it and use it as normal.
+The WinRE files are only 141mb for 32bit, and 164mb for 64bit, so a stick from only 256mb can suffice, but it is possible to put other files on a stick and use it as normal.

-If you have trouble selecting the partition in Diskpart then it probably means the partition structure on your stick is not what is required for it to be bootable.
-Use the commands clean and then create partition primary, then the active command.
+If the stick won't boot or you have trouble selecting the partition in Diskpart then it probably means the partition structure or MBR on your stick is not what is required for it to be bootable.
+In Diskpart use the commands clean and then create partition primary, then the active command.
 You will have to format the re-created partition and you can go back to Disk Management for that.

 Diskpart partition commands